rlawrenc/cosc_304/labs/README.md

 **Many assignments use Docker to run databases on your computer.
 Follow the [setup instructions](setup) to get started.**

+**Bonus for early submission: 10% bonus for certain labs if show answer to instructor/TA before Monday 3 p.m. the week assignment is due.
+5% bonus if show answer to instructor/TA before Wednesday 5 p.m.**

 ## Lab Schedule

 |  Lab  |  Date  |  Topic  |